 If you have multiple payroll account under the same business number (for example, 12345 6789 RP0001, 12345 6789 RP0002), you will have to complete this section.

 - Gross remuneration is the wages you paid to employees, before taxes, per pay period.
-This, including numbers 4, 5, and 6, are best found within your Payroll Summary of each eligible pay period.
+This, including numbers 4, 5, and 6, are best found within your Payroll Wage & Tax Report (found in the Reports menu) and filtering by pay date.
 Number 7 will have to be calculated by using the result of 3 and 6 to find the percentage.

 The CRA lists 6 different scenarios on their reporting webpage in regard to filling out this section of Form PD27.